 We combine this expertise with a regional network of land managers and community groups via collaborative conservation work and stakeholder engagement.
 We carry and grow our reputation as the regional leader in landscape-scale conservation and adaptation.
 The Center for Adaptable Western Landscapes will focus on the Colorado Plateau and Southwest as geographic regions of high biological and cultural diversity currently undergoing severe, extensive environmental change and subsequent strong sustainability challenges.
 With a core social component that includes widening community participation in conservation challenges, developing capacity and training the next generation of conservation practitioners, and understanding cultural variation in conservation ethos, the Center for Adaptable Western Landscapes is positioned to reach tens of thousands of people across millions of acres and improve the interactions between humans and nature towards sustainability.

 The mission of the Center for Adaptable Western Landscapes is to promote robust scientific research to enhance sustainable management of ecological populations, communities, and landscapes and develop solutions to ecological problems across the American Southwest and Colorado Plateau.
 Through interdisciplinary, integrative research that spans scales from genes to landscapes, we bring NAU expertise and resources into partnership with agencies, policymakers, and land managers.
-We value inclusion of indigenous perspectives and priorities.
+We value inclusion of indigenous perspectives and priorities, with a focus on environmental justice as well as inclusion of peoples from diverse backgrounds into the research, collaboration, outreach, and training.
 We meld evolutionary and community ecology, socio-ecology, environmental humanities, collaborative design and planning, and large-scale implementation of applied research to measure and enhance the adaptive capacity of human and natural systems in the face of global change.
 Our overarching goal is to promote sustainability of the biodiversity and human communities of the Colorado Plateau and Southwest in the context of rapid changes occurring at a global scale.

 The Center for Adaptable Western Landscapes (CAWL) was established on May 5, 2020, as an NAU Research Center under the Policy on the Establishment of Research Centers, Public Service Centers, and Institutes at Northern Arizona University.
 CAWL was designed to capitalize on the great legacy of achievement of the Merriam-Powell Center for Environmental Research (MPCER) and the Land Conservation Initiative (LCI).
 CAWL will synthesize these two streams of success, preserving much of the very best of both, and creating new synergy to achieve even more.